oconnor663/jacko.io/posts/object_soup.md

         self.friends.append(other)
 ```

-Again this is simple, boring Python.[^same_name] What about Rust?

-[^same_name]: As long as no two people have the same name.
+[^same_name]: No two people ever have the same name.
 It's fine.

+And in Rust:

 ```rust
 fn add_friend(&mut self, other: &Rc<RefCell<Person>>) {